Rrominet/diane/README.md

 Done.
 That simple.
 > [!NOTE]
-> The install script run the `apt` command, so if you're on a distribution that is not debian based.
-You'll need to run the equivalent yourself.
-> If you're on Windows or MacOS well...
-Good luck :)
-> Seriously tough, I will make a Windows and MacOS install script in the future.
+> The install script should work on any major distros.
+> If you have error when installing the packages, just install them manually after running the install script with `pip`.

 ## Usage